Do Membership Inference Attacks Work on Large Language Models?: Introduction

-Based on these findings, we identify the root causes of low MIA performance on pre-trained LLMs.
-First, we find that the inherent characteristics of LLMs at scale---specifically, the use of massive training data and near-one epoch training---considerably decrease current MIA performance (\Cref{subsec:ablation-pretrained-lm-characteristics}).
+Our further analysis suggests that the inherent characteristics of LLMs at scale---specifically, the use of massive training data and near-one epoch training (\Cref{subsubsec:ablation-llm-characteristics})---considerably decrease current MIA performance.
 This suggests that the success of current MIAs in previous settings does not transfer well to attacking pre-trained LLMs seemingly due to a lack of memorization of member data.
 We also find that the frequent overlap between members and non-members from natural language domains considerably decreases MIA performance and raises the question of how membership should be interpreted (\Cref{subsec:ablation-ambiguity}).
 Notably, in several domains, non-members have high \ngram\ overlap with members, \eg non-members from the Pile Wikipedia and ArXiv test samples have average 7-gram overlaps of over 30\%.
-Further investigation indicates that non-members with lower \ngram\ overlap are more distinguishable by existing MIAs.
-We propose non-member \ngram\ overlap analysis as a means to estimate MIA benchmark difficulty by comparing the distributional difference in \ngram\ overlap between a candidate non-member set and a left-out sample set from the member domain.
-Finally, we apply this overlap analysis to the attack setting where non-members are chosen from the same domain as members but are temporally shifted, demonstrating how the seemingly in-domain non-members likely belong to a different distribution as a result of \ngram\ overlap shift (\Cref{sec:distribution-shift}).
-We propose the use of this method to evaluate MIA benchmarks and determine whether MIA success is attributed to distributional differences between member and non-member candidates or if the MIA is truly capturing membership signals effectively.
+Notably, non-members with lower \ngram\ overlap are more distinguishable by existing MIAs.
+We also suggest that high MIA performance reported by prior work~\citep{shi2023detecting} is likely because non-members are chosen from the same domain as members but are temporally shifted, and these seemingly in-domain non-members likely belong to a different distribution as a result of \ngram\ overlap shift (\Cref{sec:distribution-shift}).

-We find that while certain characteristics of LLM training render MIAs ineffective, there exists ambiguity in discerning whether it is a sign of models not leaking membership, or if there is a need for better attacks or to re-interpret membership in the context of generative models. \ifisarxiv We explore this ambiguity via records that are lexically or semantically close to actual training records (\Cref{app:edit_distance_members}). \fi We encourage future works to re-examine and define evaluation settings and their impacts on the performance of MIAs.
+Finally, building off membership ambiguity due to $n$-gram overlap, we discuss how the precise definition of members in standard MI may not capture important information leakage under generative text-modeling.
+We generate modified members preserving lexical and/or semantic similarity by altering a tiny fraction of tokens and show that existing MIAs classify them as non-members with a high degree of confidence, often more definitively than actual non-members (\Cref{app:edit_distance_members}).
+We encourage future work to study MI using membership definitions accounting for such fuzzy members to better understand privacy leakage.